aslakknutsen/kkbase-testapp/examples/ecommerce-full/README.md

 ## Behavior Testing Scenarios

 All behavior tests are performed by adding the `?behavior=` query parameter to your requests.
+For detailed behavior syntax, see the [Behavior Testing Guide](../../docs/guides/behavior-testing.md).

 ### Scenario 1: Normal Checkout Flow (Baseline)